Facinorous-420/dick/README.md

 ## Contributing

-<sub> If using VSCode, I'd recommend using this extension: https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github</sub>
+<sub>If you are using Visual Studio Code, I'd recommend using this extension: https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github</sub>

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request